View & Remove EXIF Data Online — Free, Private

 How It Works

-1. 1Upload your file by dragging it into the drop zone or clicking to browse.
+1. 1Upload your image by dragging it into the drop zone or clicking to browse.

 About EXIF Data Viewer & Remover

-Every photo you take contains hidden metadata called EXIF data — camera model, lens, shutter speed, ISO, GPS coordinates, date and time, and more.
-This is useful for photographers but a privacy concern when sharing photos online.
-This tool displays all EXIF metadata in a clean table and lets you download a clean copy with all metadata stripped.
-The stripping works by re-encoding the image through the Canvas API, which naturally removes all metadata.
-Everything runs locally in your browser.
+Every photo you take contains hidden metadata called EXIF data — camera model, lens, shutter speed, ISO, GPS coordinates, date and time, software version, and more.
+While this metadata is invaluable for photographers managing their workflow, it can be a serious privacy concern when sharing photos online.
+GPS coordinates can reveal your exact location, and timestamps can expose your daily patterns.
+This tool displays all EXIF metadata in a clean, organized table so you can see exactly what information your photos contain.
+It also lets you download a clean copy with all metadata stripped, protecting your privacy before sharing on social media, forums, or messaging apps.
+The stripping works by re-encoding the image through the Canvas API, which naturally removes all metadata while preserving the visual content.
+You can also use this tool to check the camera settings used for a great shot, verify when a photo was taken, or inspect technical details for troubleshooting.
+Supports JPG, PNG, WebP, TIFF, and HEIC formats.

 Frequently Asked Questions